All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 Well, and then, of course, you can add to that the WhatsApp message.

-No, you're a hundred percent right as usual Sean.
+No, you're 100% right, as usual, Sean.

 I would say he'd be compromised.

-Absolutely and look what we're doing in Ukraine now and I'm not you know criticizing the fact that uh I hope Ukraine beats Russia but I don't want to give Ukraine a blank check and that's what we're doing right now.
+And I'm not criticizing the fact that I hope Ukraine beats Russia, but I don't want to give Ukraine a blank check.

-That's beside the point but uh the fact that here's a country that he's played an active role in getting rid of a a a prosecutor who was trying to prosecute his son's corrupt company and then the FBI was sitting on evidence the whole time that claim he got paid off by this corrupt company to uh to fire the prosecutor who was Trying to nail them for corruption.
+And then the FBI was sitting on evidence the whole time that claimed he got paid off by this corrupt company to fire the prosecutor who was trying to nail them for corruption.

-I mean you can't make it up.
+I mean, you can't make it up.

-And he with he bragged about it on TV.
+And he bragged about it on TV.

-That is consistent with the pattern that we saw in Romania, where Joe Biden was wagging around a foreign aid check, and he left the country as vice president, and days later his family started getting wires from Romanian foreign nationals into a shell company that was then laundered down to different family members, including the president's granddaughter who was in college at the time.
+That is consistent with the pattern that we saw in Romania where Joe Biden was wagging around a foreign aid check and he left the country as vice president and days later his family started getting wires from Romanian foreign nationals into a shell company that was then laundered down to different family members, including the president's granddaughter who was in college at the time.

 Have we been able to trace, you know, because it's interesting.